 Temple Israel has continued to enjoy steady growth through the settlement of Jewish families in the Seacoast area over the past 50 years.
 In the 1990s an elevator was added to ensure access to our sanctuary for all.
 A major renovation marked the congregation’s centennial in the 21st Century.
 The historic sanctuary was given new life with the addition of air conditioning and elevator access.
 The facility also now includes a welcoming chapel, a board room, modern classrooms comprising the Pamela Shulman Center for Jewish Education, the Nancy Mae Shaines Memorial Library housing more than 7,000 volumes, and our Schmoozatorium, a flexible space where people can socialize and relax.
 Membership currently stands at over 300 families, and the Religious School has an enrollment of nearly 100 children.

 In 2018, Temple Israel of Dover closed, and Temple Israel Portsmouth was delighted to welcome many of its former congregants, along with many of their beautiful historic and ritual items, bringing new energy and vibrancy to our congregation.

 [Adapted from George Sherman’s “History of Temple Israel“]

 In and around Temple Israel are QR codes that, when scanned with a smartphone, open audio files with more detailed information and history of specific rooms and items.
-These audio files can be accessed from our website as well.
+These audio files can be accessed here as well.
 We encourage you to take a listen.
 These recordings were created in 2016 by Temple Israel’s former rabbi, Rabbi David Rafael Senter Z”L.